appdev-lessons/rails-on-render/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

-Please note that databases on the free plan are deleted after 90 days.
+Databases on the free plan are deleted after 90 days.
 If you plan to use your app beyond 90 days, consider upgrading to a paid plan.
 </div>

 <aside markdown="1">